-If you are 60 and over, and think that one of your conditions might not meet the stability clause, ask about our Reduced Stability Period option; we may be able to cover that condition.
+If you think that one of your conditions might not meet the stability clause, ask about our Reduced Stability Period option; we may be able to cover that condition.

 As the departure date approaches, you have more and more things to think about!
 And you also have important information to remember both while on your trip and after your return.
 We provide you with these Quick Tips to help you leave with peace of mind and enjoy your trip.